thomasWeise/aitoa/book/structure/searchSpace/README.md

 For example, imagine that it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, then we could facilitate this by changing&nbsp;$\repMap$ so that it adds this time to the starting time of the job.
 If there was a job-dependent setup time for each machine, which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
 If our sub-jobs would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the sub-jobs to the next machine of their type which becomes idle.
+If we would need a certain time to transport the jobs between the machines, we could easily include that as well.
 Many such different problem flavors can now be reduced to investigating the same space&nbsp;$\searchSpace$ using the same optimization algorithms, just with different representation mappings&nbsp;$\repMap$ and/or objective functions&nbsp;$\objf$.
 Additionally, it became very easy to indirectly create and modify candidate solutions by sampling points from the search space and moving to similar points, as we will see in the following chapters.